phoekyawatit/fullstack-test/Answers.to.technical.questions.md

 How long did you spend on the coding test?
 What additional features would you consider implementing if you had more time?
+Ans:
+Honestly , I spend around 3.5/4 Hrs to complete this test.

-Ans: There are alot of features that I would like to implement if I have more time:
+There are alot of features that I would like to implement if I have more time:
 - Translations (property , geo)
 - Property Galleries
 - Inquiry & Conact Email